Panavia Tornado IDS – A Swing and a Hit

 Into the Air

-Construction of the first MRCA prototype commenced in November of 1972 while the RB.199 was run for the first time in the air, using an Avro Vulcan bomber as a test bed, in April of 1973.
+Construction of the first MRCA prototype began in November 1972.
+The engine’s first airborne test occurred in April 1973 using an Avro Vulcan as a flying testbed.

 Extensive flight testing filled out the rest of the 1970s for Panavia and the Tornado.
 While the flight testing phase was not without incident, the third and fifth prototypes were lost in landing accidents while the eighth prototype and its crew were lost when the aircraft crashed into the Irish Sea in 1979, it was an overall success.

-Luftwaffe Tornado IDS at Zeltweg, Austria in 2022.
+German air force Tornado IDS at Zeltweg, Austria in 2022.

 Into Uniform

-Luftwaffe Tornado IDS at Ostrava, Czech Republic in 2019.
+German air force Tornado IDS at Ostrava, Czech Republic in 2019.

 The Tornado in Action